MIS-GrApH-AI/Public/readme.md

 - Incorporate multi-modal data including imaging, time-series data, genomics, metabolomics, etc.

 ### Continuous contributions:
-- Identify the up-to-date world's best tools for any given task
+- Identify the world's best tools for any given task
 - Share experiences of healthcare and health data from diverse locations around the world
 - Lower the barriers for participation